-Here’s what next in line for Material Design –
+Here’s what’s next in line for Material Design –

 What Next for Android Material Design?

-After changing the designing world standard with the Google Material design guidelines, Google has yet again brought in a change in its structure with Material Design 2.0.
+After changing the designing world standard with the Google ux guidelines, Google has yet again brought in a change in its structure with Material Design 2.0.

 The second generation of Material Design, which would be made live for the world in a few days, will bid adieu to the rectangular interface and move on with the rounded edges mobile user interface design.

-With its new material design app guidelines, Google is planning on giving a facelift to all its crucial products such as Gmail, Google Search, Google Maps, etc.
+With its new Android ux guidelines, Google is planning on giving a facelift to all its crucial products such as Gmail, Google Search, Google Maps, etc.